Fast-growing, early-blooming, and nothing to do with spiders.

 Where is Spiderwort native?

-It depends on the species!
-The USDA Plants Database lists 10+ species of Spiderwort native to North America.
+It depends on the species.
+At least 10+ Tradesceantia / Spiderwort are native to North America.
 There are Spiderworts native to just Texas, and other species native to the eastern half of the United States.
-As you can imagine, some of these native species are very difficult to find at plant nurseries.

 Look at all the places where Ohio Spiderwort thrives!
 Map from USDA Plants Database.